KeerthiReddyManda/GCP-learning/README.md

 # 🌩️ GCP Learning Repository

-This repository is a learning portfolio where I documented hand-on practice with Google Cloud Platform. including:
+This repository is a learning portfolio where I documented hands-on practice with Google Cloud Platform including:
 - IAM (Identity & Access Management) configuration
 - Networking and VPC
 - Firewall and Secured Access